hseager/super-benji/README.md

 ### TODO

+- 9 Lives (Currency)
+  - You get 9 lives you can use to make the game harder/easier
+  - Options when you die and at start, maybe every x levels?
+  - Coin gfx
+  - e.g. 0 coins = Enemies do 20% increased damage
+    - 3 coins = Enemies attack 40% slower
+    - 6 coins = Jackal attacks 20% slower
+  - If you run out of lives, game over
 - Bugs
   - Taking damage after boss deafeated and on upgrade screen
   - Enemies still spawning after boss